Scope and rates

 - the code adopted by the establishment for product identification purposes

-- the description of the products, including : name, brand, type, model, series, kind, quality, and other information that allow for their perfect identification
+- the description of the products, including : name, brand, type, model, series, kind, quality, and other information that allow for their perfect identification and also the number of the correspondent FCI (if applicable)

 - the fiscal classification of the products, whenever required by the legislation regarding IPI - Tax on Industrialized Products